Bibliographic

 not a cut and paste version of your annotated bibliography presented in essay

-you have given much thought to describing your sources differently than you did
+demonstrate that you have given much thought to describing your sources

-in previous writings.
-It would be a serious error in judgment to use any of the
+differently than you did in previous writings.
+It would be a serious error in

-writing from your annotated bibliography.
-Neither should you reword the prose
+judgment to use any of the writing from your annotated bibliography.
+Neither

-from your annotated bibliography.
-Failure to negotiate these aspects of this
+should you reword the prose from your annotated bibliography.
+Failure to

-project successfully could result in a grade as low as zero on this essay.
+low as zero on this essay.

 Important: